 - High g multi-axis simulation table with a 500kg capacity, capable of a peak acceleration of 8g

-We are appointed by the University of Bristol as Architect, Principal Designer and Principal Designer Advisor to the contractor, Andrew Scott, for this challenging project.
+We were appointed by the University of Bristol as Architect, Principal Designer and Principal Designer Advisor to the contractor, Andrew Scott, for this challenging project.

-There is no written guidance on this type of facility even though the University of Bristol have a similar but smaller testing facility in their existing Queens Building.
-We have played a significant role in discussions about how the new facility will be different and how operating it will be safely implemented whilst retaining an element of adaptability.
+There is no written guidance on this type of facility even though the University of Bristol has a similar but smaller testing facility in the existing Queens Building.
+We played a significant role in discussions about how the new facility will be different and how operating it will be safely implemented whilst retaining an element of adaptability.